kcodedev/mkdocs/docs/AL/16-system-software/translation-software.md

 ### Code Generation

 Code generation is the stage where the compiler produces executable code from the parse tree or AST.
 This involves translating the high-level constructs into lower-level instructions, such as assembly language or machine code.
-The generated code is tailored to the target platform's architecture and may include intermediate representations that can be further processed.
+The generated code is tailored to the target platform's architecture (e.g. x86 for desktop and laptop computers) and may include intermediate representations that can be further processed.

 ### Optimisation